VanBortleLab/dominatR/README.md

 ## Overview

-**dominatR** is an R package for quantifying and visualizing feature dominance in datasets. dominatR leverages Shannon's entropy to identify features that are dominated by a particular category or condition.
+**dominatR** is an R package for quantifying and visualizing feature dominance in datasets. dominatR makes use of Shannon's entropy to identify features that are dominated within a particular category or condition.

-### Key Features
+### Features

 - **Built-in normalization methods:** If desired, feature counts can be normalized across conditions using built-in normalization functions (quantile normalization, min-max normalization, counts per million (cpm), reads per kb per million (rpkm), transcript per million (tpm), etc.)